-7. Summary
+5. Summary

-This Technical Memorandum presents the results of the conceptual design phase 1-D seismic site response analyses performed for fifteen (15) facility sites along the proposed alignments of the Project Central and Eastern options and Bethany Reservoir Alternative.
-The analyses were performed using available historic soil and groundwater data, and hence, the results and recommendations presented herein are subject to change when additional soil and groundwater data become available during future design phases of the project.
+This Technical Memorandum presents the results of the conceptual design phase 1-D seismic site response analyses performed for nine (9) facility sites along the selected Project.
+The analyses were performed using available historic soil and groundwater data, and hence, the results and recommendations presented herein are subject to change when additional soil and groundwater data become available during future design phases of the Project.